626619403/Certificates/README.md

 # Certificates
-These are my certificates and scores.
+These are my certificates and transcript.